griffio/griffio.github.io/_posts/2015-01-21-Java-annotation-processors.md

-  -processorpath <path>      Specify where to find annotation processors -d <directory>             Specify where to place generated class files -s <directory>             Specify where to place generated source files
+  -processorpath <path>      Specify where to find annotation processors -d <directory>             Specify where to place generated class files -s <directory>             Specify where to place generated source files -XprintRounds              Print information about rounds of annotation processing -XprintProcessorInfo       Print information about which annotations a processor is asked to process
 ```

  * -proc